pedantic-curmudgeon/python_project_template/README.md

 ## Known Issues

-1. All Visual Studio Code extensions may not be fully-operational immediately after the Dev Container is built.
-This is a known issue with several related issues already opened with Microsoft.
-To work around this issue, after the Dev Container is built, navigate to the Command Palette and run the command `Developer: Reload Window`.
+1. All VS Code extensions may not be fully-operational immediately after the Dev Container is built.
+This is related to race conditions when installing extensions in VS Code.
+There are several related issues open with Microsoft.
+To work around this issue, after the Dev Container is built, navigate to the Command Palette and run the Developer:
+Reload Window command to refresh VS Code.